The average worker spends 34 hours and 26 minutes at work each week.

 Productivity, morale, and staff retention are huge areas of concern for employers, so keeping these as high as possible should be at the forefront of employer’s minds.

 Overcoming Annoying Workplace Situations

-Finding a way of handling colleagues’ annoyances with each other can be difficult, but before we get into that, it was also revealed that a number of employees were annoyed by the facilities at work.
+Finding a way of handling colleagues’ annoyances with each other can be difficult, but before we get into that, it was also revealed that several employees were annoyed by the facilities at work.

 - When the work kitchen microwave isn’t clean